Travelling during COVID-19

 This is not an exhaustive list of all the differences you will encounter, and nor does it cover all the measures put in place for the safety of our guests and staff to minimise exposure to COVID-19.
 Hopefully though it will give you a sufficient overview and if you would like further information then please do not hesitate to call us on 020 7736 5557 or email firstname.lastname@example.org.

-From 15 December the requirement to quarantine for 14 days when travelling to the UK from Switzerland can be reduced to 5 days with a negative test.
+From 15 December the requirement to quarantine for 10 days when travelling to the UK from Switzerland can be reduced to 5 days with a negative test.
+A list of Government approved providers for the Test to Release scheme can be found here.

-Since 29 October visitors to Switzerland from the UK are no longer required to quarantine.
+Since 21 December visitors to Switzerland from the UK are required to quarantine for 10 days.

 What happens if you develop symptoms for COVID-19 during your stay?